DevDivine-001/Ai-Powered-3D-Website-React.Js/README.md

 Create a new file named .env in the root of your project and add the following content:

 OPEN_API_KEY=
-Replace the placeholder values with your actual OpenAI credentials.
+Could you replace the placeholder values with your actual OpenAI credentials?
 You can obtain these credentials by signing up on the Open website.

 Running the Project